 - Normal operations are not the only contexts to be included: start-up and shutdown scenarios must also be considered, in order to obtain realistic pipe stress calculations

-- Even if carried out by computer models, pipe stress analysis should be verified by expert human teams
+- Even if carried out by computer models, pipe stress analysis should be verified and examined by expert human teams

-- Records should be kept so that other evaluations in the future can compare values in an easy and more efficient manner
+- Records and documentation should be kept so that other evaluations in the future can compare values in an easy and more efficient manner

 - ASME 31.1 – Power Piping, B 31.3 (Process Piping), 31.4 (Hydrocarbon pipeline), 31.8 (Gas Pipeline) 31.12 (Hydrogen piping and pipeline)

 - API 610 (Centrifugal Pumps), API 676 (Positive Displacement Pumps), API 617 (Centrifugal Compressors), API 618 (Reciprocating Compressors)

 The first goal of piping stress analysis is to be able to guarantee the piping system presents structural integrity, considering the carrying fluid and potential likely failures in the piping’s life cycle.
 In order to do so, the stresses should be kept below the codes’ recommendations mentioned above.